curl/everything-curl/usingcurl/proxies/http.md

     curl -x http://proxy.example.com:80 ftp://ftp.example.com/file.txt

-What you can do instead then, is to "tunnel through" the HTTP proxy!
+What you can do instead then, is to "tunnel through" the HTTP proxy.

 ## HTTP proxy tunneling